 Sequenced, Developmentally Appropriate Lessons

-Build emotional awareness and foundational social skills in grades 4 and 5.
+Build emotional awareness and foundational social skills in grades 3 - 5.

 Help students navigate daily social challenges, including experiences with social media and technology – whether or not they have a device or use social apps.